safellama/plexiglass/README.md

 ## Modes

-Plexiglass can be used as a CLI tool as well as a standalone python lib (under development).

-The CLI tool has two modes: `llm-chat` and `llm-scan`.
+Plexiglass has two modes: `llm-chat` and `llm-scan`.

 `llm-chat` allows you to converse with the LLM and measure predefined metrics, such as toxicity, from its responses.

-`llm-scan` runs tests to identify and assess various vulnerabilities in the LLM.
+`llm-scan` runs benchmarks using open-source datasets to identify and assess various vulnerabilities in the LLM.

 ## Feature Request
 To request new features, please submit an [issue](https://github.com/enochkan/plexiglass/issues)